 Hello hello, hope you all had a lovely weekend!
 I realized on Friday I had advertised an Easter link party come Monday morning, then scratched my head wondering what I could pull out of my little bag of tricks.
-I admit, I wasn’t feeling very inspired, especially since we’re not hosting Easter dinner or
+I admit, I wasn’t feeling very inspired, especially since we’re not hosting Easter dinner or an elegant brunch like we did last year.

 What to do, what to do?
 Drumming fingers, thinking thinking… Hey, how about a switcheroo on the mantel, that’s always easy and fun, cause it’s only been a month since I last changed it!
 Yeah, the mantel.
 Some fresh flowers and a few flea market finds from the past, and a new (albeit simple) mantelscape is on display.